agriculturegovau/agds-next/README.md

 > ```
 >
 > Check if the package has been removed or renamed.
 If so you may need to delete the folder.

-> Note: Running the built site from you local machine has some challenges as the nextjs site is expecting to be deployed to a sub directory at `/agds-next`.